-• by both private and local authority employers.
+by both private and local authority employers.

-- where bills of quantities are required; - where provisions are required to govern work carried out by named specialists; - where detailed control procedures are needed; - where the Contractor is to design discrete part(s) of the works, even though all the other criteria are met consider using the Minor Works Building Contract with contractor's design (MWD).
+- where bills of quantities are required; - where provisions are required to govern work carried out by named specialists; - where detailed control procedures are needed including (but not limited to) detailed provisions governing extensions of time and loss and expense; - where the Contractor is to design discrete part(s) of the works, even though all the other criteria are met consider using the Minor Works Building Contract with contractor's design (MWD). - 43 Price is based on lump sum with monthly interim payments.

-- 40 Price is based on lump sum with monthly interim payments. - 41 This contract requires the Employer through his professional consultants to provide at tender stage drawings and/or a specification and/or work schedules to describe the Works.
+- 44 This contract requires the Employer through its professional consultants to provide at tender stage drawings and/or a specification and/or work schedules to describe the Works.
 On acceptance of the tender, the documents that have been provided become contract documents, defining the Works on which the Contract Sum is based.
-The contract conditions and procedures are much less detailed than those in the Intermediate Building Contract, and it should be noted there is no provision for naming sub-contractors. - 42 Provisions are included for collaborative working and sustainability.
+The contract conditions and procedures are much less detailed than those in the Intermediate Building Contract, and it should be noted there is no provision for naming sub-contractors. - Provisions are included for collaborative working and sustainability.
 The contract includes optional provisions for fluctuations, including that no fluctuations provision will apply.
 In terms of the JCT fluctuations provisions, the contract only provides for limited fluctuations (contribution, levy and tax changes).
 With regard to BIM, it is envisaged where there is an applicable BIM protocol this will be included in a Contract Document.